DiogoPavan/web-chat-app/README.md

 # Web Chat Application
-The goal of this project was to create a web chat that allows users to talk in a chatroom and a bot that answer to a stock command and post a message about a stock quote.
+The goal of this project was to create a web chat that allows users to talk in a chatroom and a bot that answers to a stock command and post a message about a stock quote.

 The project is totally focused on the backend, so the frontend is as simple as possible.